chk-code/cdnd-05-3dinpainting/README.md

 ## Frontend

-To run a client application, run the following commands:
+To run a client application, clone the repo and cd into repo directory.
+Then run the following commands:

 ```
-cd client
+cd client04
 npm install
 npm run start
 ```